2025-05-20

 You can get compensation for your travel if you are at least 18 years of age and you

-You can also receive compensation for travel if you have been granted a residence permit in Sweden but still live in the Swedish Migration Agency’s accommodation centres.
+You can also receive compensation for travel if you have been granted a residence permit in Sweden but still live in one of the Swedish Migration Agency’s accommodations.

 If you have an income or are attending upper secondary school, you cannot get compensation for travel to Early Action activities.